Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_installation.md

 ***

-**8. Upgrading from an earlier version of the Islandora Webform module.**
+##APPENDIX: Upgrading from an earlier version of the Islandora Webform module.**

 * An upgrade of these modules will not delete any webforms you have created (they are in mySQL), but your webforms may need to be tweaked to become compatible with the newer version of the IW module.
 * When you upgrade the IW modules from an earlier version, do the following steps before cloning the new webform: